alanng0000/Doc/Doc/TerraInfra/a.md

 Terra Infra are modules that provide account authentication, public modules, public source, mail processing, message processing and docue processing.

-Functions of Terra Infra are called using network of System System Effect.
+Functions of Terra Infra are called using network of Sema Sema Effect.

-Terra Infra can be executed locally by System.
-That Terra Infra will provide the functions for that System, and the System can allow other Systems to use that Terra Infra as well through network.
+Terra Infra can be executed locally by Sema.
+That Terra Infra will provide the functions for that Sema, and the Sema can allow other Semas to use that Terra Infra as well through network.